IhChowdhury/spring-boot-sample-projects/README.md

 ## Spring Boot : Sample Rest Api With Spring Security
-This branch is about to implement Spring Security for Rest Api
+This branch is about to implement Spring Security for Rest Api.
+I have add Basic Authentication in this branch.

 > Project Information
 - Java Version: JDK 17